-Garo TribeThe dresses of Meghalaya worn by the Garo tribe varies on the basis of the place of residence of the people.
-Women who belong to faraway villages of Garo hills wear eking which is a small cloth worn around the waist.
-Garo women who stay in either densely populated or crowded places wear long dresses which are made up of cotton.
-The women belonging to this tribe wear a blouse along with a hand made lungi called Dakmanda, which is wrapped around the waist.
+Garo TribeThe dresses of Meghalaya worn by the Garo tribe vary depending on the basis of the place of residence of the people.
+Women who belong to faraway villages of Garo hills wear an eking, a small cloth worn around the waist.
+Garo women who stay in either densely populated or crowded places wear long dresses that are made from cotton.
+The women belonging to this tribe wear a blouse along with a handmade lungi called Dakmanda, which is wrapped around the waist.

-During the Khasi festival of Ka Shad Suk Mynsiem which is a festival of the Khasis, female dancers wear a cloth which is draped right from the waist up till the ankle.
+During the Khasi festival of Ka Shad Suk Mynsiem, female dancers wear a dress that is draped from the waist to the ankle.
 This is worn with a blouse having full sleeves having beautiful lacework around the neck.
-The dress comprises of two rectangular pieces of cloth which are embroidered with gold threads.
-Accessories include a necklace made up of red coral and beads covered in foil, golden earrings and a golden or silver crown consisting of silver threads in the back of it.
+The dress comprises two rectangular pieces of cloth that are embroidered with gold threads.
+Accessories include a necklace made up of red coral and beads covered in foil, golden earrings, and a golden or silver crown consisting of silver threads in the back of it.